Basic Emergency Kit

 Basic Emergency Kit: Security for Your Family Starts HERE

-The federal government is pushing for everyone to have on hand a basic emergency kit.
-It’s all over the radio, it’s included with bad weather warnings and it’s even on tv.
-You can find their exact suggestions with this link.
+The federal government is pushing everyone to have a basic emergency kit.
+Announcements promoting emergency kits have been aired on the radio, along with bad weather warnings and TV.
+You can find their exact survival kit suggestions with this link.
 While this all seems like a great idea and is technically the right thing to do, in typical government fashion they got an incredible amount of things wrong!
-They missed some points that are absolutely crucial to survival.
+They missed some points that are crucial to survival.
 So, we are going to fix that today!

-The link above leads to a very simple, one page, checklist style format with no explanation or directions whatsoever and that’s all the federal government can come up with when it comes to you and your family’s survival of emergencies.
-Let’s put things further into context and mention this is all in fear of a flood, fire, tornado, blizzard, and so on.
+The above link directs you to a one-page basic emergency kit checklist with zero explanation or direction whatsoever.
+This is all the federal government can come up with concerning your and your family’s survival in emergencies.
+Let’s put things further into context and mention this is all in fear of a flood, fire, tornado, blizzard, etc.

-It’s not until you dig deeper and deeper into their links, you realize they are referring to 72 hours of survival.
-For me, 72 hours is pretty much already covered in my pack that already goes everywhere I do.
+It’s not until you dig deeper and deeper into their links that you realize they are referring to 72 hours of survival.
+For me, 72 hours is pretty much already covered in my pack that goes everywhere I do.
 Call it what you want: go bag, bug out bag or get home bag.
 It’s a great thing to have in general.
-Further to that, the car is rigged up during the winter months.
-That means a break down or getting stuck ANYWHERE is not a problem, no matter how cold it is!
+Further to the above, the car is rigged for emergencies during the winter months.
+That means a breakdown or getting stuck ANYWHERE is not a problem, no matter how cold it is!

 So today, we’ll take their list and work through it step-by-step so you know what, why and how!
-And we’ll address long term emergencies in the process, well past 72 hours!
+And we’ll also address long-term emergencies in the process, well past 72 hours!

 Basic Emergency Kit - Blizzard Halts Traffic